 The link between the Maltese Islands and the medical services of the British Crown was forged in the Wars of Revolutionary France.
-On 10 December 1799, British troops with their regimental surgeons, under Brigadier–General Thomas Graham, disembarked at St Paul's Bay to assist the Maltese in ridding the islands of the French.
+On 10 December 1799, British troops, with their regimental surgeons, under Brigadier–General Thomas Graham, disembarked at St Paul's Bay to assist the Maltese in ridding the islands of the French.
 On 4 September 1800, the French surrendered and were replaced by British troops.
-These maintained a continuous presence in Malta until 31 March 1979.
+Britain maintained a continuous presence in Malta until 31 March 1979.

 I am extremely grateful to all who contributed by providing material and assistance.
-In particular I would like to thank Captain Peter Starling, Curator AMS Museum, Mr Michael Rowe, Military Medical Librarian, Mr Tim Ward Librarian Prince Consort's Library and his dedicated staff, Mr Alan Keighley (Malta Family History), the late Mr Joseph Bonnici of the National Library of Malta, and many others who have produced nuggets of information on their web pages.
+In particular I would like to thank Captain Peter Starling, Curator AMS Museum, Mr Michael Rowe, Military Medical Librarian, Mr Tim Ward Librarian Prince Consort's Library and his dedicated staff, Mr Alan Keighley of Malta Family History, the late Mr Joseph Bonnici of the National Library of Malta, and many others who have produced nuggets of information on their web pages.

-Colonel Walter Bonnici L/RAMC
+Colonel Walter Bonnici L/RAMC (retd)